John Adams Birthplace

 The John Adams Birthplace is a historic house at 133 Franklin Street in Quincy, Massachusetts.
 It is the saltbox home in which Founding Father and second president of the United States, John Adams, was born in 1735.
 The house was designated a National Historic Landmark in 1960, and is listed on the National Register of Historic Places.
-It is now administered by the National Park Service as part of the Adams National Historical Park, and is open for guided tours.
+Along with the neighboring John Quincy Adams Birthplace, it is now administered by the National Park Service as part of the Adams National Historical Park, and is open for guided tours.

 Description and early history

 The house, a 2 1/2 story wood-frame structure sheathed in wooden clapboards, is a classic New England home with two lower and two upper rooms built around a massive central chimney.
 Extensive alterations were made over the years, including the building of a lean-to in the 18th century that added two downstairs rooms and two small upper chambers.
 The main facade is three bays wide with the entry in the center.
 The doorway is framed by pilasters and topped by an entablature and triangular pediment.

 The land on which the house sits was first owned by William Needham, who built a house on the property c.
 1681.
 President John Adams refers to the fact that his father built the house in a letter to Benjamin Rush of July 19, 1812.
 The framing of the east side incorporates a number of reused timbers dating to the 1670s."
 John, the oldest son of Deacon John, was born in the east room on October 30 (October 19 O.S.), 1735.